deco1212/s1disasm-fuckaround/README.md

 - sonic 1 deco's retake
 - random shit for research and learning

+but what is actually added?

+- full(?) mega pcm 2 compatibility!!
+- some shit from sonic retro
+- sonic retro means the spike bug was fixed

+problems?

+- sega sound is cut off for now idk how to fix that

 so yeah uhh
 this has no proper planning
 i just fuck around